Yuelioi/docs_ue/markdown/Utilities-zh/Struct/BreakGameplayAbilityTargetData_L-.md

 # BreakGameplayAbilityTargetData_L-

-Adds a node that breaks a 'GameplayAbilityTargetData_LocationInfo' into its member fields
+Add a node that breaks 'GameplayAbilityTargetData_LocationInfo' into its member fields

 ## 图示